Naoise-Ryan/Web-User-Interface-Design/Practicals/Lab 3/README.md

 #### JS
 Made the aside open a new window to a google link
-Made the home and page buttons redirect to the pages
+Made pressing purchase redirect to thank you page

 ### References